DiadromSW/DiagDoipCom/README.md

 The DiagCom service can be installed via Wix installer and run as windows service on http://localhost:5001 with local system account.
 It can be also used as a library by importing DiagCom nuget(https://www.nuget.org/packages/DiagCom.DoipCommunication/) or by using directly from the provided source code.

 # DiagCom Api:
 DiagCom uses Swagger to document and visualise endpoints.
 It can be accessed via (https://localhost:5001/index.html).
+There are a Vehicle Comminication API description on the [Wiki](https://github.com/DiadromSW/DiagDoipCom/wiki/DiagCom)
 The following diagnostic services endpoints are exposed by DiagCom:

 - GetConnectedVehicles - Returns a list of connected vehicles VINs.
 Vehicles are identified by catching UDP messages brodcasted by Doip Ecu.
 No TCP connection to the vehicle is established at this operation.